kitconcept/volto-light-theme/docs/how-to-guides/acceptance-tests.md

 # How to Run Acceptance Tests

-Follow these steps to run the block acceptance tests:
+Follow these steps to run the acceptance tests:

 1. Start the backend for acceptance testing